Mesilat Zion: History

-The moshav was established on the land of the depopulated Palestinian village of Bayt Mahsir in 1950.
+Mesilat Zion was established on the land of the depopulated Palestinian village of Bayt Mahsir.
 The moshav was established as a work village in 1950 by immigrants from Yemen.
 After a few years the founders left and were replaced by Cochin Jews.

-The name of the village is symbolic, as it is located near the Burma Road.
+The name of the moshav is symbolic, as it is located near the Burma Road.
 It symbolizes the breaking of the siege over Jerusalem during the 1948 Arab–Israeli War, it is based on verses from the Book of Isaiah, chapter 62, "For Zion's sake will I not hold my peace, and for Jerusalem's sake I will not rest....Go through, go through the gates; prepare ye the way of the people; cast up, cast up the highway; gather out the stones; lift up a standard for the people....Say ye to the daughter of Zion, Behold, thy salvation comes."

 The Jerusalem Culinary Institute (JCI) founded in 2001 by chef Yochanan Lambiase is located in Mesilat Zion.
 JCI is the world's first glatt kosher cooking school.